Warming up. Arguably, the worst part of working out. I mean, who wants to breathe hard before we’re forced to breathe hard?

 Going into a workout cold does no one any good.
-The complaints to your coach, of creaky and popping joints coupled with hammies that feel like they could pop not only sounds bad, but feels terrible as well.
+The complaints to your coach, the creaky and popping joints—this not only sounds bad, but feels terrible as well.

-Moral of this short story?
+Moral of the story?
 Warm up properly, even if it’s a little cumbersome and annoying, to avoid weeks of rehab down the road.
 Be proactive.
-Not reactive!
+Not reactive.

-Rarely do you see someone who has properly warmed up move worse than if they had jumped right in cold.
-(Actually, I’m not even sure that’s possible…) Regardless, a ton of common movement flaws we see in the world of exercise are, simply stated, a lack of proper muscle group activation that leads to putting your body in a compromised position.
+It's rare to see someone who has properly warmed up move worse than if they had jumped in cold.
+(Actually, that may not even be possible…) Most of the movement flaws you see in a gym or that your coach points out to you are likely due to lackof proper muscle group activation.

-That means understanding muscles typically don’t respond effectively to static stretching unless sufficiently warmed up.
+That means understanding that muscles typically don’t respond effectively to static stretching unless sufficiently warmed up.
 Take this example warm up as a starting point.

 Example Warm Up